 Cons:

-- Application process is tough and requires an expert to be performed correctly.
+- The application process is tough and requires an expert to be performed correctly.

 - Designs can crack or peel if not applied properly.